Arts and Sciences Internship Office

 Social and Cultural Sciences — Ms. Wendy Volz Daniels, email@example.com

 We encourage you to reach out to these coordinators as you plan your internship.
 Whether your department is listed above or not, do not hesitate to schedule a meeting with your advisor or a current professor to discuss your career goals and find out about internship opportunities within your field.
-Students are also highly encouraged to contact the College of Arts and Sciences Internship Coordinator, Sarah Curry, for guidance in finding and securing an internship.

 Indeed is a user-friendly vertical search engine that allows users to browse thousands of job listings.
 Users can also upload a copy of their resumé to the site.